-In 2019, the Social Connectedness of Older People in the Hawkesbury project held three Community Workshops in the Hawkesbury region in targeted areas.
-Over 100 professionals, volunteers and community members participated, working on improving connections for socially isolated older people in the Hawkesbury.
+In 2019, the Social Connectedness of Older People in the Hawkesbury pilot project held three Community Workshops in targeted areas of the region.
+Over one hundred professionals, volunteers and community members participated.
+A comprehensive report on the outcomes of the workshops has been produced by Synergia.

-If you would like to find out more about the Improving Social Connectedness of Older People in the Hawkesbury Project or how you can become involved we would be happy to hear from you.
+If you would like to find out more about the Improving Social Connections for Older People or how to be involved, email our Project Support Officer, Hayden Welsh or call 4708 8108.

 Watch the videos below for these important initiatives.